-4iiii power meters, available for both Shimano road and MTB cranksets, are some of our best-selling units.
-This is largely due to their affordability, ease of installation and accuracy.
-The company offers left side crank arms as well as complete cranksets.
-With the left side crank arm, the user simply swaps their current crank arm out for the power equipped version.
-With the dual-sided cranksets, the existing crankset is replaced with the new one.
+4iiii power meters, available for Shimano road, gravel and MTB cranksets, are some of our best-selling units.
+This is due to their affordability, ease of installation and accuracy.
+The company offers left and right side crank arms as well as complete cranksets.
+With the left or right side crank arm, the user simply swaps their current crank arm out for the power equipped version.
+With the dual-sided cranksets, the entire crankset is replaced with the new one.
 These power meters are accurate to within 1.0% and feature ANT+ and Bluetooth SMART.
-The PRECISION models use CR2032 coin cell batteries while the Podium power meters use rechargeable batteries.
+Their new PRECISION 3 models feature an industry leading 800 hours of battery life.

-Installation of the PRECISION and Podium left crank arms is very easy.
+Installation of the 4iiii PRECISION crank arm is very easy.
 You simply remove your current crank arm and install the 4iiii power meter in its place.
 Installation time is usually under 5 minutes.

 4iiii cranksets take a bit more work as you have to swap out your entire crankset, however assuming you have insured compatibility with your bike frame and bottom bracket – it’s still pretty simple.
 Installation time here is probably closer to 30 minutes.
 Please note that for both power meter types, you will need a Shimano preload cap tool to remove the left side crank arm.

 4iiii power meters are the lightest power meter available.
-The Podium sensors add a mere 7.5 grams of weight, while the PRECISION sensors add only 9 grams.
+The PRECISION sensors adds only 9 grams of weight to the crank arm.

 Several features stand out regarding 4iiii power meters.
-To begin with, with models starting at $299, they are one of the most affordable, ready to ride direct force power meters available.
+To begin with, with models starting at $279, they are one of the most affordable, ready to ride direct force power meters available.
 They are also extremely lightweight.
 These power meters add less than 10 grams of weight to your crankset.
-In addition, they offer high levels of accuracy (+/- 1.0%).
+In addition, the new PRECISION 3 model features 800 hours of battery life.

 These power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
 This means they are compatible with any bicycle computer, smart phone or tablet.